Migraine Treatments: Diagnosis and Reducing Pain Steps

 Additional Options

-• Supplements such as magnesium, riboflavin (vitamin B2), and butterbur root extract (Petasites) may be beneficial as adjuncts to traditional therapy.
+• Supplements such as magnesiumriboflavin (vitamin B2) and butterbur root extract (Petasites), alongside traditional therapy may help.

 New Medications